doomsower/backup-gitignored/README.md

   -v, --verbose                   Prints more information about what is being archived and where -o, --output <zipfile>          output archive name (default: "backup-ignored.zip") -i, --ignore-file <ignorefile>  File that contains minimatch patterns for files that should be ignored and not included in the backup.
 Put things like node_modules/ and dist/ here (default: ".backupignore")
-  -h, --help                      display help for command
+  -d, --dry-run                   Does not create the actual archive -h, --help                      display help for command
 ```